Quick Answer

 Your GP can arrange blood tests (fasting glucose, cholesterol, liver function), assess other risk factors, and refer you to appropriate services.

-NHS Weight Management Programmes
+NHS Weight Management Programs

 The NHS offers several pathways for weight management:

-NHS Digital Weight Management Programme
+NHS Digital Weight Management Program

 Your GP can refer you, or in some areas you can self-refer.